Partial Resolution of the Erd\"os-Straus, Sierpinski, and Generalized Erd\"os-Straus Conjectures Using New Analytical Formulas: The Erdős-Straus Conjecture

 \subsection{Analysis of the Method}

 if we had directly applied the known formula for even numbers given by equation ($4$) , we would have found:

 Thus, we obtain exactly the same values.

 One of the key advantages of our analytical approach is its applicability not only to even numbers but also to odd numbers and prime numbers.
-Unlike classical methods-which have relied primarily on brute-force techniques that merely test the existence of solutions without offering insight into the problem’s structure—our method derives solutions directly from the inherent logical structure of the underlying Diophantine equation.
-This provides a general, rigorous framework for addressing the Erd\H{o}s-Straus, Sierpi\'nski, and generalized Erd\H{o}s-Straus conjectures.
+Unlike classical methods—which have relied primarily on brute-force techniques that merely test the existence of solutions without offering insight into the problem’s structure—our method derives solutions directly from the inherent logical structure of the underlying Diophantine equation.
+This provides a general, rigorous framework for addressing the Erdős–Straus, Sierpiński, and generalized Erdős–Straus conjectures.
 Moreover, the elegance and clarity of our approach make it a valuable pedagogical tool for teaching methods of solving Diophantine equations, as it not only yields the solutions but also deepens our understanding of the arithmetic properties involved

 Of course, testing the conjecture for specific values of $n$ does not constitute a general proof.
 My goal here is to demonstrate the efficiency of this method in solving equation (1) analytically.

 Next, we will examine the cases $n = 3$, $n = 17$, and finally $n = 841$ (one of the numbers that Mordell had not proven), before moving on to generalization.
 Since the main challenge concerns odd numbers, I will not dwell much on even numbers.
 However, you can reproduce this reasoning for any even $n$, and it will work the same way.